ES6 Classes and Modules

 ES6 Classes and Modules in JavaScript

-syntax that added modern Object-Oriented Programming features to JavaScript while maintaining the language's dynamic nature.
+ES6 (ECMAScript 2015) introduced new class and module syntax that added modern Object-Oriented Programming features to JavaScript while maintaining the language's dynamic nature.
 In this article, we'll discuss how ES6 classes work, how to use inheritance, and how ES modules function - periodically comparing them with the classic function-based approach.

-syntax acts as sugar over the underlying prototype-based inheritance.
+In ES6, the class syntax acts as sugar over the underlying prototype-based inheritance.
 It's simply more readable and closer to the thinking patterns of Java or C# developers.

 class Person { constructor(name, age) { this.name = name; this.age = age; }